 Skip to 1 minute and 54 secondsIt's not going to happen for every child, but the danger of it having-- of it happening is very, very high.

-Nigel speaks about concerns for any child who is placed in a residential institution.
+Nigel speaks about concerns for any child who is placed in an institution.
 The concerns he is speaking about are applicable to all forms of unsuitable residential care, including those you may find, for example, in large children’s homes, transit centres and emergency shelters.

 One of the main purposes of the UN Guidelines for the Alternative Care of Children is to improve implementation of the UN Convention on the Rights of the Child as well as other international provisions regarding the protection and well-being of children.
 This includes unaccompanied and separated children and those who are accompanied but are placed in care due to protection risks.